cocos/cocos-docs/en/animation/marionette/animation-graph.md

 ## Editing

-Once the animation graph is created, you can edit it in the Animation Graph panel, please refer to the [Animation Graph Panel](animation-graph-panel.md) documentation for details.
+Once the animation graph is created, it can be edited it in the Animation Graph panel, please refer to the [Animation Graph Panel](animation-graph-panel.md) documentation for details.

 ## Applying